lino-framework/book/docs/ref/glossary.rst

   makeui
     A Lino-specific Django management command that
-    writes local files needed for the user interface.
+    writes local files needed for the front end.
     See :doc:`/topics/qooxdoo`.

   makedocs